tdr soil moisture sensors & fdr soil moisture sensors

 1. Resistive Moisture Sensor

-– Principle: It measures how resistant soil is to understand its moisture content.
+– Principle: It measures how resistant soil is to hold moisture.
 Soil conductivity goes up with more moisture.

 – Advantages: It has a simple design and is cost-effective.